 Where do students traditionally do their EMT/CNA training?

 Most students choose to complete the program closer to home over the summer due the intensity of the standard semesters.
 If a student lives in or chooses to complete the training in the Philadelphia area, the Pre-Professional Coordinator will help students identify various options locally.

 Can I participate in Athletics while in the PA Program?

+Only during the 4th year or Didactic phase.
 Students have successfully been student-athletes in previous years, however, it poses a significant time management challenge.
 As long as students recognize the ultimate importance of their academic experience in relation to their athletic experience, it is possible.

 Can I work while I am in the PA program?

 Our faculty strongly recommends students do not work during the PA program.
 The curriculum is very demanding in the first year and does not allow extra time for employment.
 In the second year, you will be in full-time clinical rotations in various locations, making employment impractical.

 Do I need a car while I am in the PA program?

 Students will require reliable transportation while in the Professional Phase, especially during the second year, as rotation sites may not be easily accessible from public transportation routes.